 Even experienced travelers sometimes feel a little apprehensive as they approach land border crossings.

-Crossing borders is just a part of budget travel; consider it just a rite-of-passage for getting to explore an exciting, new country!
+Crossing borders is just a part of budget travel; consider it just a rite-of-passage for getting to explore a new, exciting country!

 Here are some simple tips for getting into your next country with the least amount of hassle:

-Many countries scrutinize backpackers more based on their appearance.
+Many countries scrutinize backpackers based on their appearance.
+Wear a clean shirt without offensive messages.
 There is no need to give the officials a reason to ask for proof of an onward ticket (which is rarely ever enforced) or proof of adequate funds.

 If a passport photo or two are required for the visa, have them ready rather than holding up the queue while you dig through your bag.
-Also try to have the exact amount of cash ready if there is a fee for the visa.
-Many countries such as Vietnam, Cambodia, and Indonesia will let you pay in one or more currencies; choose the currency with the most favorable exchange for yourself.
+Also, try to have the exact amount of cash ready if there is a fee for the visa.
+Many countries such as Vietnam, Cambodia, and Indonesia will let you pay in one or more currencies; choose the currency with the most favorable exchange rate.

 When you hand the official your passport, have your paperwork act as a bookmark for your last entry or exit stamp so that they do not have to violently flip through your passport looking for it.

 Well, a fake one anyway.
-Officials want to admit tourists who are on holiday, not unemployed backpackers traveling on a budget.
-Young travelers can simply default to ‘student’ as their occupation.
+Officials want to admit tourists with lots of money who are on holiday, not unemployed backpackers traveling on a budget.
+Young travelers can simply default to “student” as their occupation.
 Otherwise, choose a job for yourself that won’t raise eyebrows — no one is going to check!
 Shy away from jobs such as teacher, bartender, musician, carpenter, divemaster, or anything that may make them think you want to find illegal work on a tourist visa.

 Fill out your paperwork as neatly as possible and be sure not to miss any fields on the back of the form.
 Use the correct color of ink and block letters, which means all caps in each square on the form.

-No need to say it, but carrying any type of drugs or a weapon (even pepper spray or a fixed blade knife) could get you into a very bad situation.
+No need to say it, but carrying any type of drugs or a weapon (even pepper spray) could get you into a very bad situation.
 Have prescription medication in the original bottles, preferably with the official prescription.
 Unless your name is Howard Marks, chances are that you WILL get caught.

 Good things rarely happen at borders!
 Borders tend to accumulate the largest collection of scammers, pick-pockets, low lifes, thieves, and hustlers.
 All are there hoping to prey on how green you are.